Rules and Regulations

 The use of stickers is prohibited/not allowed on any building.

-Posters are only permitted on display boards organised by DSU (locations will be confirmed at the Candidate Briefing) – Online Poster display sections will be created on the election website.
+Posters are only permitted on display boards organised by DSU (locations will be confirmed at the Candidate Briefing).

 Candidates and their campaign teams must not take down or deface any other candidate’s posters or campaign material – this includes online photoshopping or editing of posters.